TracSystems/tapify-specs/README.md

 The authority still has to respect all given rules as of the deployment inscription.
 It cannot override limits, max supply, tickers.

-Example for regular token deploys on the TAP Protocol:
+Example for regular token deploys on Tapify:

 ```javascript
 {